dlutwuwei/upload/README.md

 * username: your user name
 * password: your password
 * remotePath: the absolute path of your project in remote server;
-* localPath: the absolute path of your project in local;
+* localPath: the absolute path or relative path of your project in local;

 For example:

 ```